mariiamel/Guess-where-Game/README.md

 * Boxes
 * Items to guess
 * Attempts
-* reduce time on timer
+* Reduce time on timer